TheCodeKing/XDMessaging.Net/Usage.md

 ### Handle Response

-To handle messages received by the listener, attach a `MessageReceived` handler.
+To handle messages received by the listener, attach a `MessageReceived` event handler.
 The `DataGram` contains the original message and channel name.

 	// Attach event handler for incoming messages listener.MessageReceived += (o,e) {